 Cheapest way to get from Brussels to Maastricht (and vice versa)

-I just got this question and I think it's good more people know about this option to get from Brussels to Maastricht for just about less than 10 euros.
+"What's the cheapest way to get from Brussels to Maastricht?"
+I just got this question from a friend and I think it's good more people know about an option to get from Brussels to Maastricht for just a bit more than 10 euros.
 Well, I'm actually going to discuss the third cheapest way to get from Maastricht to Brussels.
 Of course the two cheapest ways are hitchhiking and walking (in this order, since you'll be very hungry when walking from Brussels to Maastricht).
-If you take the train in Belgium often enough this works.
+If you take the train in Belgium regularly this option will be a good deal for you.

 The normal price for a one way ticket on the train on this trajectory is 18,10 euro.
 Then there is a special ticket that you can buy at the counter of which I don't know the price.

-I just checked at NS Hispeed online and apparently there's also a way to get a return ticket for just 20 euro but you be able to change the dates.
+I just checked at NS Hispeed online and apparently there's also a way to get a return ticket for just 20 euro but you will not be able to change the dates.

 So my way of taking this train is to get a Rail Pass, a ticket that you can use 10 times to get from one Belgian station to any other Belgian station.
 You have to write down the date and the stations and that's it.
 It costs 74 euros.
 And you can also use it with several people.